Xon77/Live4Life/README.md

 # *Live 4 Life*

+To come soon!

 ## Overview

-The spatial performance tool *Live 4 Life*, which is in constant development under the Mac platform, aims to simplify the creation and control in real time of mass of spatialised sound objects on various kinds of loudspeaker configurations (particularly stereo and octophonic setups, as well as domes of 16, 24 or 32 loudspeakers...).
+The spatial performance tool *Live 4 Life*, which is in constant development under the Mac platform, aims to simplify the creation and control in real time of mass of spatialised sound objects on various kinds of loudspeaker configurations (particularly stereo, quadriphonic or octophonic setups, as well as domes of 16, 24 or 32 loudspeakers...).

+I have been developing in SuperCollider since 2011, to play the place and the music at the same time.

 ## Warning